One of my most requested appetizer recipes over the years has been a mushroom and artichoke baguette that I make for parties.

 These baguettes are delicious little appetizers that your guests will devour.
-The best thing about it is that the mushroom stuffing can be made in advance and then assembled later.
-Or the entire platter can be assembled ahead of time and just popped in the oven right before guests arrive so they can be served warm and toasty.
-For a delectable appetizer that will not disappoint try making this mushroom and artichoke baguette at your next party or gathering.
+The best thing about it is that the mushroom stuffing can be made in advance and even assembled to bake later.
+Just pop in the oven right before guests arrive.
+Served warm and toasty these are delectable appetizers that will not disappoint.

 Mushroom and Artichoke Baguette